fchauvel/ntnu-idata2302-website/source/about/welcome.rst

 to come and ask questions.
 I am paid to answer you!

 .. note:: I am only an external resource in NTNU.
-I am a software engineer at `Axbit <https://axbit.com>`_ so I don't have an office where you can find me.
+I am a software engineer at `dipai.no <https://dipai.no>`_ so I don't have an office iN NTNU, where you can find me.

    Feel free to reach out, by email work best for me franck.chauvel@ntnu.no Expect a reply in the next 12 hours.